Bharath6384/Advanced-C-Lab-Manual/module 11.md

-## EXP NO:5B C PROGRAM TO PRINT THE MAXIMUM VALUES FOR THE AND, OR AND  XOR COMPARISONS
+## EXP NO 22: C PROGRAM TO PRINT THE MAXIMUM VALUES FOR THE AND, OR AND  XOR COMPARISONS
 ## Aim:
 To write a C program to print the maximum values for the AND, OR and XOR comparisons